-At least seven dead as South Korean-flagged tanker capsizes off Japan
+At least eight dead as South Korean-flagged tanker capsizes off Japan

 Search operation under way after 11 member-strong Keoyoung Sun turns over off southwestern Japan’s Honshu main island.

-Seven people have been pronounced dead and two are still missing after a South Korean-flagged tanker capsized off Japan in rough seas, according to officials.
+Eight people have been pronounced dead and two are still missing after a South Korean-flagged tanker capsized off Japan in rough seas, according to officials.

 The Keoyoung Sun with 11 crew members turned over on Wednesday near Mutsure Island, just off southwestern Japan’s Honshu main island, about 1,000km (620 miles) from the capital, Tokyo.

 The coastguard initially said it had rescued nine people out of an 11-member crew made up of two South Koreans, including the captain, eight Indonesians and a Chinese national.
-It later said one was still alive while the other’s condition was unknown.
-Earlier, authorities said all nine were in “unknown condition.”
+It then said one, an Indonesian national, was still alive while another person, who was initially said to be of unknown condition, was later pronounced dead.
+Earlier, authorities said all nine found were in “unknown condition”.

 A rescue operation for the remaining two people missing is still under way.